 The Elkin R. Isaac Endowment

 The Elkin R. Isaac Endowed Lectureship was created in 1991 by Albion College alumni in honor of their former teacher, coach and mentor, Elkin R. "Ike" Isaac, '48.
 Isaac taught at Albion from 1952 to 1975 and coached basketball, track and cross country.
 He led his teams to one Michigan Intercollegiate Athletic Association basketball title, six consecutive league championships in track, and three cross country championships.
 He also served as the College's athletic director and created Albion's "Earn, Learn and Play" program and the "Albion Adventure Program."
-In 1975, Isaac became athletic director at University of the Pacific and retired there in 1984.
-He now lives in Fort Myers, Florida.
+In 1975, Isaac became athletic director at the University of the Pacific and retired from there in 1984.

 The Isaac Endowment Committee: